tichx/octostore/JupyterNotebookFlow.md

 ### Open Questions

 - Do we want to push data from local to remote repo?
 If so, how to handle these large datasets?
+-- Let's figure out how to copy behind the scenes (e.g clone includes copying from bucket to bucket)
+- We should also try to address how to do workflows locally - e.g. what if you wanted to process the data somehow? (e.g. tokenize, feature engineering, etc)
+- There's alos local metadata reading and writing for non MLFlow steps - how are we going to tackle that?
+- What if we use some form of distributed tracing - like open telemetry?